Skip to main content

 Physical cards have to be delivered in the mail or from a parcel service.
 However, most card issuers offer expedited shipping at some point when you apply or soon after you're approved.
 Look carefully or contact your card issuer to ask about their expedited shipping options.

-Normal shipping can take around 2 weeks, while rush shipping might only take 1 to 2 business days.
-The costs can vary by issuer, but sometimes it's available at no extra charge.
+Normal shipping can take around two weeks, while rush shipping might only take 1 to 2 business days (like with Chase cards, if available).
+Costs vary by credit card issuer, but sometimes it's available at no extra charge.

 Use a digital version of your card

 Card issuers may provide a credit card's details to the primary cardmember as soon as their account is approved.
 With enough information, you may be able to add your card to a digital wallet and make certain purchases online, even without the physical card.
-This card information isn't always available when an account is first opened, but ask your issuer to be sure.
+This card information isn't always available when an account is first opened, but you can ask your issuer if this is something you’re interested in.

 Can a credit card be used right away?